Nottingham city centre: Zones

-There is also an area within the city known as the Creative Quarter.

 Visitor attractions

 Nottingham Castle is a popular attraction for visitors to the city due to its links with Robin Hood.
 The Brewhouse Yard Museum (Museum of Nottingham Life) and the Museum of Costume and Textiles are close by.

-Part of Nottingham's expansive cave network is open to the public through the City of Caves attraction, and the Galleries of Justice on High Pavement were once a fully functioning Victorian courtroom.
+Part of Nottingham's expansive cave network is open to the public through the City of Caves attraction, and the Galleries of Justice on High Pavement was once a fully functioning Victorian courtroom.

-Notable churches within the city centre include the Roman Catholic Nottingham Cathedral, and the medieval St. Mary's Church at the heart of the Lace Market.
+Notable churches within the city centre include the Roman Catholic Nottingham Cathedral and the medieval St. Mary's Church at the heart of the Lace Market.

 The National Ice Centre (adjoined to Motorpoint Arena Nottingham) is located close to the city's Lace Market quarter and is the first twin Olympic ice-pad facility in the UK.
 It is the home of the Nottingham Panthers, a professional ice-hockey team.

 Rock City is a mid-sized music venue that draws many popular bands from across the world, and so is an important part of Nottingham's music tourism scene.

 Every summer the Market Square hosts the annual Nottingham Beach, funded by Mellor Events.
 It includes an artificial beach, beach bar and rides.

 Entertainment

-Nottingham, is home to a wide variety of entertainment venues, the largest of which is the 10,000-seater Motorpoint Arena Nottingham (part of the National Ice Centre), where many big-name acts perform regularly.
+Nottingham is home to a wide variety of entertainment venues, the largest of which is the 10,000-seater Motorpoint Arena Nottingham (part of the National Ice Centre), where many big-name acts perform regularly.

 The city's major producing theatre, the Nottingham Playhouse, has built up a national reputation for its exciting, innovative and contemporary new works.

 The Nottingham Royal Centre incorporates the 2,500-seater Royal Concert Hall and the Victorian Theatre Royal.
 The Royal Concert Hall is the region's top venue for classical music and regularly plays host to world-class orchestras and ballets, while the Theatre Royal is considered one of the finest venues in the country for major touring West End musicals and plays.

-Nottingham is an important centre in the improvisational comedy scene in the Midlands; MissImp (Mission Improbable) is a growing force in the comedy community in Nottingham.
-A student group also runs at the University of Nottingham.
-Nottingham's branch of The Glee Club situated along the Nottingham Canal.
+Nottingham has a significant stand-up comedy scene, with a large open mic circuit.
+Nottingham's branch of The Glee Club is situated along the Nottingham Canal.

-The Cornerhouse entertainment complex houses a multi-screen Cineworld cinema, a multitude of continental pavement-cafés and restaurants, a casino, a flight simulator and an indoor crazy 18-hole golf course.
+The Cornerhouse entertainment complex houses a multi-screen Cineworld cinema, a multitude of continental pavement cafés and restaurants, a casino, a flight simulator and an indoor crazy 18-hole golf course.